meltano/meltano/docs/src/_getting-started/part4.md

 Let’s learn by example.

-Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern E(t)LT stack.
+Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern ELT stack.

 In parts [1](/getting-started/part1), [2](/getting-started/part2), and [3](/getting-started/part3) we built an ELT pipeline.
 We took all the data from the commits on one repository at GitHub and extracted the authors working on it.
 However now we realized, we stored a lot of information where we really might want to hide a few of those pieces.

-We're going to do light-weight transformations ("little t or (t)"), also called **"inline data mappings"** to clean up the data before storing them anywhere.
+We're going to do light-weight transformations, also called **"inline data mappings"** to clean up the data before storing them anywhere.
 We will use these inline data mappings to hide all emails inside the JSON blob we receive.
 In the Meltano world, these data mappings are also called [stream maps](https://sdk.meltano.com/en/latest/stream_maps.html).

 <div class="notification is-success">
     <p>If you're having trouble throughout this tutorial, you can always head over to the <a href="https://meltano.com/slack">Slack channel</a> to get help.</p>